-The TAD Dynamic refers to something we all learned about in elementary school science class: FICHT OR FLICHT.
-During my first coaching session, I explain to clients that when we perceive a threat, the perception generates anxiety, and that ignites defense, or fight or flight (TAD).
+The TAD Dynamic refers to something we all learned about in elementary school science class: FIGHT OR FLIGHT.
+During the first coaching session, I explain to clients that when we perceive a threat, the perception generates anxiety, and that ignites defense - or fight or flight (TAD).